Europe River Cruise Packing Tips

 8. Leggings or Exercise Shorts/Pants

-These gear is a must if you plan on cycling in port or hitting the ship’s gym.
+This gear is a must if you plan on cycling in port or hitting the ship's fitness room.
 Many river boats have small gyms with a few cardio machines and some weights.

 9. Bathing Suit

-Many river boats have a small pool, so definitely don’t forget your swimming suit so you can enjoy a cool soak in the pool while enjoying the passing scenery.
+If you're lucky, your river boat will have a small pool, so definitely don't forget your swimming suit so you can enjoy a refreshing soak in the pool while enjoying the passing scenery.

 For me, the key is a small bag; you don't want to be lugging around a big heavy backpack.
 I prefer a cross body bag that I can also wear around my waist.